Funeral Home operates with a long history of caring for residents

 future.
 Horse-drawn hearses carried the deceased to the cemetery.

-The horse-drawn hearse shown below was constructed by Claggett.
+The horse-drawn hearse shown below was constructed by Clagett.
+It

-It is fully restored and placed in the Robert Thomas Carriage Museum
+isnow fully restored and resting in the Robert

 late 1920's Billy began to take over the business.
 Billy married